INRIA/scikit-learn-mooc/jupyter-book/concluding_remarks.md

 **Your move: choose what you will do with machine learning**

-- Machine learning drives one of the most important technological revolution of our time.
+- Machine learning drives one of the most important technological revolutions of our time.
 - It is a fantastic opportunity to improve human condition
 - With scikit-learn, and this MOOC, we try to lift as much as possible the technical roadblocks, and  wee hope that we can empower a great variety of people, with different mindsets and dreams, to solve the problems that matters to them